vector-of-bool/vector-of-bool.github.io/_drafts/project-layout.md

 This will ensure that the `cmake/` subdirectory is included in the CMake module search path.

-## Subdirectory: `deps/`
+## Subdirectory: `third_party/`

 If you embed and distribution external projects in your source structure, place them in here. **Each external dependency should receive its own subdirectory.**

-For example, to embed *Catch2* for testing, a subdirectory `deps/Catch2` will appear.
+For example, to embed *Catch2* for testing, a subdirectory `third_party/Catch2` will appear.
 In there will be the code for the embedded library.

 ### CMake User Notes:

-Add a `deps/CMakeLists.txt` to the project structure.
+Add a `third_party/CMakeLists.txt` to the project structure.
 Call `add_subdirectory(deps)` from your root `CMakeLists.txt`.

-If an external library supports using `add_subdirectory()` on it, add a call to `add_subdirectory()` in the `deps/CMakeLists.txt` for that project.
+If an external library supports using `add_subdirectory()` on it, add a call to `add_subdirectory()` in the `third_party/CMakeLists.txt` for that project.

-If a project _does not_ support CMake embedding, or you prefer to import the dependency in a different manner, for a dependency `FooPackage`, write a `deps/FooPackage.cmake` file that does the import, and `include(FooPackage.cmake)` from the `deps/CMakeLists.txt`.
+If a project _does not_ support CMake embedding, or you prefer to import the dependency in a different manner, for a dependency `FooPackage`, write a `third_party/FooPackage.cmake` file that does the import, and `include(FooPackage.cmake)` from the `third_party/CMakeLists.txt`.

 **DO NOT MODIFY EMBEDDED EXTERNAL PROJECTS BEYOND WHAT IS _NECESSARY_**.

-## Subdirectory: `contrib/`
+## Subdirectory: `extras/`

 This contains "add-ons" to the main source code.
+These might be components that require special dependencies, or components that are not necessary for the building of the main project.
 A library consumer should have the option to enable/disable these components as necessary at build time.
-Each contribution must occupy another subdirectory of `contrib/` with an appropriate name.
+Each component must occupy another subdirectory of `extras/` with an appropriate name.

-Each subdirectory of `contrib/` should also have its own project structure mirroring the layout proposed in this document.
+Each subdirectory of `extras/` should also have its own project structure mirroring the layout proposed in this document.

 This directory is entirely optional.

 ### CMake User Notes:

-Add a `contrib/CMakeLists.txt`.
-Unconditionally `add_subdirectory(contrib)` from the root `CMakeLists.txt`.
+Add a `extras/CMakeLists.txt`.
+Unconditionally `add_subdirectory(extras)` from
+the root `CMakeLists.txt`.

-The `contrib/CMakeLists.txt` file should contain the relevant cache variable/option declarations for enabling/disabling each subdirectory.
+The `extras/CMakeLists.txt` file should contain the relevant cache variable/option declarations for enabling/disabling each subcomponent.

-After each enablement option should be a conditional `add_subdirectory(<foo>)` for the corresponding `contrib/<foo>` subdirectory.
+After each enablement option should be a conditional `add_subdirectory(<foo>)` for the corresponding `extras/<foo>` subdirectory.

 For example, if you have a project structure like this: